vserova/book/pages/ch_xmlwrapp.md

 The NCBI enhancements retain the generic nature of `libxmlwrapp`, and are not tailored to any particular application domain.

-XmlWrapp demo [applications](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/demo/misc/xmlwrapp) and [unit tests](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/test/misc/xmlwrapp) are available inside NCBI, but the most common and basic usage examples are given in the [next section](#next-section).
+XmlWrapp demo [applications](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/demo/misc/xmlwrapp) and [unit tests](https://svn.ncbi.nlm.nih.gov/viewvc/toolkit/trunk/internal/c++/src/internal/test/misc/xmlwrapp) are available inside NCBI, but the most common and basic usage examples are given in the [next section](#ch-xmlwrapp.How-To).

 All the XmlWrapp functionality resides in the C++ namespaces [xml::](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/namespacexml.html) and [xslt::](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/doxyhtml/namespacexslt.html), and all the code is Doxygen-style commented.

+<a name="ch-xmlwrapp.XmlWrapp-Classes"></a>

 XmlWrapp Classes
 ----------------